doda2025-team17/operation/helm/chart/README.md

 # SMS App Helm Chart

 This chart deploys the SMS spam detection stack (Spring Boot app and Python model service) into a Kubernetes cluster.
-It creates the namespace, ConfigMap, Secret, Deployments, Services, and optional Ingress that mirror the existing `vm/kubernetes` manifests.
+It creates the namespace, ConfigMap, Secret, Deployments, Services, and optionally Ingress.

 ## Install